thachmpham/thachmpham.github.io/content/docs/tipc/_index.md

 };
 send(sd, &subscr, sizeof(subscr), 0)

-// wait for the subscription to fire recv(sd, &event, sizeof(event), 0)
+// wait for the subscription to fire or wait for server become alive recv(sd, &event, sizeof(event), 0)

 // communicate with hello_server